 prices column, separated by a semicolon.

-In a real project the number of products can easily grow into thousands.
-In such cases you might want to export certain products only, and you would be happy to have a way to specify which products should be exported.
-The IMPEX tool allows you to specify a filter that is set in the
+In a real Project the number of products can easily grow into thousands.
+In such cases you might want to only export certain Products, and you would be happy to have a way to specify which products should be exported.
+The ImpEx tool allows you to specify a filter that is set in the

 where parameter of the tool.

-id we can find out easily in the Merchant Center.
-When we browse to the
+id in the Merchant Center.
+Go to the